-(3) A district plan must give effect to -

-(c) any regional policy statement.
+- (3) A district plan must give effect to - (c) any regional policy statement.

-The parts of the regional policy statement that are relevant to landform (alluvial flats) are attached as an appendix B. The principles of key relevance to landform 3 (alluvial flats) are:
+The parts of the regional policy statement that are relevant to landform 5 (productive land) are attached as appendix B. The principles of key relevance to landform 5 (productive land) are:

-- Subdivision, use and development in the coastal environment need to be in an appropriate location, and of an appropriate form, which meets the purpose of the Act. - To protect the landscape values and character or rural areas from the regionally significant effects of inappropriate subdivision, use and development. - In the coastal environment, new subdivision, use or development should be located and designed, so that the need for hazard protection measures is avoided. - To protect the versatility and productive potential of the region's soil resource. - To avoid remedy or mitigate adverse effects of activities that result in soil degradation. - To minimise the effects of soil degradation on the water quality of receiving environments.
+- Subdivision, use and development in the coastal environment need to be in an appropriate location, and of an appropriate form, which meets the purpose of the Act. - To protect the landscape values and character or rural areas from the regionally significant effects of inappropriate subdivision, use and development. - In the coastal environment, new subdivision, use or development should be located and designed, so that the need for hazard protection measures is avoided. - To protect the versatility and productive potential of the region's soil resource. - To avoid remedy or mitigate adverse effects of activities that result in soil degradation.
+To minimise the effects of soil degradation on the water quality of receiving environments.

-The provisions of landform 3 (alluvial flats) gives effect to the Auckland Regional Policy Statement (ARPS) ensuring that rural land is retained for rural purposes and that only appropriate use and development can occur in the coastal environment.
+The provisions of landform 5 (productive land) gives effect to the Auckland Regional Policy Statement ensuring that rural land is retained for rural purposes and that only appropriate use and development can occur in the coastal environment.